Setting up a development installation#

 It is highly recommended to create a fresh environment when working with napari, to prevent issues with outdated or conflicting packages in your development environment.

-4. Install the package in editable mode, along with all of the developer tools.
+4. Install the package in editable mode, along with all of the developer tools (dev) and optionally a Qt backend (pyqt, pyside).

 Note

-If you only want to use napari, you can install it on most macOS, Linux and Windows systems with Python 3.9-3.12 by following the directions on the instructions page.
+If you only want to use napari and do not wish to develop napari itself, you can install napari on most macOS, Linux and Windows systems with Python 3.9-3.12 by following the steps on the instructions page.

 pip install -e ".[pyqt,dev]" # (quotes only needed for zsh shell)